dhruvgairola/cookies/README.md

 ## Description
 * Use your iphone to scan grocery images and get item information.
 This is faster than barcode scanning.
 * Sync item information across all your family's phones in real-time.
 60% of families shop cooperatively.
-This code was written for a hackathon.
+* Code was written for an all-nighter Hackathon.

 ## Team Members
 * Dhruv Gairola (api, ml)